 The museum serves as a breeding ground for the community to develop the discourse surrounding the dexterity of craft in modern times

-Across the street from La Brea Tar Pits, on an otherwise sterile-looking block of Wilshire Boulevard, you can spot the yellow-patterned façade of a Neo-Georgian building — this is Craft Contemporary.
-Built in 1930 by architect Gilbert Stanley Underwood, this mixed-use commercial space housed a range of businesses over the years.
+Across the street from the infamous La Brea Tar Pits, on an otherwise sterile looking block of Wilshire Boulevard, you can spot the intricately painted yellow and black façade of an out-of-place Neo-Georgian building.
+This is Craft Contemporary.
+Built in 1930 by architect Gilbert Stanley Underwood, this mixed-use commercial space has lived through many businesses.

-In 1965, Craft Contemporary fell into the hands of Edith Robinson Wyle and Bette Chase and became The Egg and The Eye, a restaurant and gallery with an emphasis on two things — craft and omelets.
-It wasn’t long until Edith Robinson Wyle ditched the eggs and founded the Craft and Folk Art Museum, later rebranded as Craft Contemporary.
+But, in 1965 it fell into the hands of Edith Robinson Wyle and Bette Chase.
+It then became The Egg and The Eye.
+A restaurant and gallery whose emphasis was on two things.
+Craft and omelets.
+It wasn’t long until Wyle ditched the eggs and founded the Craft and Folk Art Museum.
+Later rebranded as Craft Contemporary.

-This shift from folk to contemporary is communicated through the work of museum curator Holly Jerger, who aims to put emphasis on «process, material, and engagement with the historical discourse surrounding art».
-Essentially, the “craft” in Craft Contemporary.
-This focus on craft calls forth artists whose work exists «as a field that presents an alternative to the institutional white cube,» with exhibitions that have ranged from Echiko Ohira’s paper transformations to Beatriz Cortez’s steel installations.
+Museum Curator Holly Jerger communicates this shift from folk to contemporary.
+Her aim is to put emphasis on «process, material, and engagement with art historical discourse».
+Essentially, the craft in Craft Contemporary.
+This focus on craft naturally calls forth artists whose work exists «as a field that presents an alternative to the institutional white cube», with exhibitions that have ranged from the paper transformations of Echiko Ohira to the steel installations of Beatriz Cortez.

-Craft Contemporary’s second clay biennale is on exhibit with pieces from a variety of artists whose work aims to examine the relationship between the human body and clay, opening up the conversation surrounding clay in antiquity to clay nowadays.
+Currently, Craft Contemporary’s second clay biennale is on exhibit with pieces from a variety of artists.
+Their aim is to examine the relationship between the human body and clay.
+By doing so, they open up the conversation surrounding clay in antiquity to clay in modern day.
+In this way the museum serves as a breeding ground for discourse surrounding the dexterity of craft in modernity.

-In this way, the museum serves as a breeding ground for the community to engage in the discourse surrounding the dexterity of craft in modern times.
-Visitors can learn about innovation in the art world throughout the museum’s two-story gallery space and external courtyard.
-In Caroline Ellen Liou’s words, «Craft Contemporary is a place where you can easily run into our staff or exhibiting artists, and chat with them about anything, from sharing your experience and opinions to learning more about the artist’s process».
+Not only can you see innovations in the art world throughout the museums two stories of gallery space and external courtyard.
+But also according to Liou, «Craft Contemporary is a place where you can easily run into our staff or exhibiting artists, and chat with them about anything.
+From sharing your experience and opinions to learning more about the artist’s process».

-The sense of community and cooperation in the museum is a defining marker of its purpose within the community.
-Aside from their academic events, such as lecture series, artist talks, and discussion panels, the museum provides inclusion and diversity in its programs: from events dedicated to teenagers, to cocktail-hour CraftNights, the aim is to inspire engagement with craft both within and beyond the exhibitions.
+The communal and collaborative nature of the museum is a defining marker of its purpose within the community.
+The museum provides inclusive and diverse programs for all ages.
+Aside from their more academic offerings, such as lecture series, artist talks, and discussion panels.
+From Teen Programs to cocktail-hour type CraftNights, which aim to inspire engagement with craft both within and beyond the exhibits.